 Within the converted building (originally constructed in 1950 as a small library), Horn has created a long-term installation which connects the inside to the outside and incorporates many of the Horn’s abiding concerns with weather, water, words and identities.
 The artist has described the place as “a lighthouse in which the viewer becomes the light”.

-The Library of Water was conceived by Horn to accommodate a range of community uses - meetings, concerts, weddings, chess, yoga etc. It is open to visitors through the summer months and is used by the local community throughout the year.
-The basement of the building, formerly used to store books, was converted into a place for writers to live and write, and a series of residencies have taken place since 2007.
+Vatnasafn/Library of Water was conceived by Horn to accommodate a range of community uses - meetings, concerts, weddings, chess, yoga etc. It is open to visitors through the summer months and is used by the local community throughout the year.
+The basement of the building, formerly used to store books, is now a studio where writers are invited to live and work.
+The 2020 Vatnasafn/Library of Water writer-in-residence is Ásta Fanney Sigurðardóttir.

 Image: Roni Horn's Library of Water (2007).
 Photograph: Roni Horn